hippyod-labs/hippyod-labs-theme/README.md

   - `assets/css/style.scss` &mdash; Imports sass files from within the `_sass` directory and gets processed into the theme's
     stylesheet: `assets/css/styles.css`.
-  - `assets/minima-social-icons.html` &mdash; Imports enabled social-media icon graphic and gets processed into a composite SVG file.
+  - `assets/hippyod-labs-theme-social-icons.html` &mdash; Imports enabled social-media icon graphic and gets processed into a composite SVG file.
     Refer [section on social networks](#social-networks) for its usage.

 ### Plugins

-Minima comes with [`jekyll-seo-tag`](https://github.com/jekyll/jekyll-seo-tag) plugin preinstalled to make sure your website gets the most useful meta tags.
+hippyod-labs-theme comes with [`jekyll-seo-tag`](https://github.com/jekyll/jekyll-seo-tag) plugin preinstalled to make sure your website gets the most useful meta tags.
 See [usage](https://github.com/jekyll/jekyll-seo-tag#usage) to know how to set it up.

 ## Usage